LostNintendoHistory/lostnintendohistory.github.io/README.md

 ## Welcome to our page

-We are the Lost Nintendo History team.
-A group of Nintendo enthusiasts and skilled hackers and engineers.
+We are the LNH team.
+A group of videogame enthusiasts and skilled hackers and engineers.
 Here you will find our projects, repositories and tutorials regarding all of our work.

 ## Our Projects